Hytuk: History

-By the 14th and 15th centuries, the Hytuk Principality had emerged as one of the most significant feudal powers of Circassia (Zichia).
-Its capital city Matrega functioned as the main port, trade, and ecclesiastical center of Zichia, hosting the Archbishop of the Circassians.
-The principality’s strategic location allowed it to dominate trade routes connecting the Genoese colony of Caffa (modern-day Feodosia) and the northern Black Sea littoral.
+By the 14th and 15th centuries, the Hytuk Principality was one of the most significant feudal powers of Circassia (Zichia).
+Its capital city Matrega functioned as the main port, trade, and Catholic Christian center of Zichia, since it was hosting the Archbishop of the Circassians.
+The principality’s strategic location allowed it to dominate trade routes connecting the Genoese colony of Caffa (modern-day Feodosia) and the northern Black Sea coast.

 The Hytuk rulers were recognized in Italian sources as independent princes (domini Gethiticorum).
-In 1446, Caffa officials sought mediation from "Usdemoroch, Lord of the Getici" (Usdemoroch dominus Gethiticorum) in a territorial dispute with the Crimean Khan, demonstrating the principality’s high diplomatic status.
-Usdemoroch might be a variant form of Ozdemiroqu, meaning the son of Ozdemir.
+In 1446, Caffa officials sought mediation from "Usdemoroch, Lord of the Getici" (Usdemoroch dominus Gethiticorum) in a territorial dispute with the Crimean Khan.
+Usdemoroch could be a variant form of Ozdemiruq, meaning the son of Ozdemir in Circassian.

-The Ghisolfi family, a wealthy Genoese dynasty, established close ties with the Circassian ruling houses of Hytuk.
-In 1419, Viccenty de Ghisolfi settled in Matrega as the son-in-law and vassal of the local Circassian prince.
-His descendants, most notably Zaccaria de Ghisolfi, continued to govern Matrega and act as intermediaries between Genoa and the Circassian nobility.
+The Ghisolfi family was a wealthy Genoese dynasty which had established close ties with the Circassian ruling princely dynasty or branch in Hytuk.
+In 1419, Viccenty de Ghisolfi settled in Matrega as the son-in-law and vassal of the local Circassian ruler prince.
+His descendants, most notably Zaccaria de Ghisolfi, continued to govern Matrega and act as intermediaries between Genoa and the regional Circassian nobility.

-Zaccaria de Ghisolfi referred to his grandfather Simon’s allegiance to Prince Djambek, whose dynastycomprising Djambek, his son Kostomok, and grandson Kadibeld ruled Matrega and possibly the entire Taman Peninsula.
-Despite nominal Genoese oversight, Zaccaria’s correspondence reveals that his authority ultimately relied on Circassian military support, allowing him to act independently of Caffa and even defy the Crimean Khan.
+Zaccaria de Ghisolfi referred that his grandfather Simon had allegiance to Prince Jambek, whose lineage continued to become the ruler of Matrega and possibly the entire Taman Peninsula; Jambek's son Kostomok and Kostomok's son Kadibeld.
+Despite the nominal Genoese governance of Matrega, Zaccaria’s authority was relying on the support of the local Circassian aristocracy.

-In 1472, Genoese records noted Zaccaria’s inability to detain debtors due to the "proximity of the lords and people of the Getici" (propter vicinitatem dominorum et populorum geticorum), illustrating that both the Hytuk princes and their populace wielded considerable collective power and autonomy.
+Genoese records from 1472 state that Zaccaria could not arrest debtors due to the "proximity of the Getici lords and people" (propter vicinitatem dominorum et populorum geticorum).